 Each section gives you a number out of 5.
 Your total out of 20 tells you where to start.
 Your lowest section tells you what to fix first.

 The Leak Finder is free because it's a diagnostic.
-It names the category of problem.
+It names the stage where the problem lives.
 The Clarity Checklist is $12 because it does the actual structural work of finding where in your journey the problem lives.